mikeroberts3000/GpuComputing/README.md

 GpuProgrammingDemos
 ===================

-Easy-to-read Python code demos demonstrating fundamental concepts in GPU computing
+Easy-to-read Python code demonstrating fundamental concepts in GPU computing with an emphasis on image processing algorithms